dlrocker/EnvironmentSetup/README.md

 ./setup.sh <install options>
 ```

+The currently supported install options are:
+- `--go`: Installs the GOLANG programming language version 1.15.6

 **NOTE:** If you are installing as a non-root user who has sudo privileges, use the following command instead
 ```
 sudo ./setup.sh <install options>